IN THIS SECTION

 They offer two options – a 12 week home study course culminating in the test, or a straightforward one-off exam.
 Please telephone them direct or visit their website for full details.
 All arrangements for testing are made directly between the applicant and the testing service, not through ourselves.

 They say that you will have the results within 48 hours for Maths and Science and within 3/4 days for English, which allows the flexibility to sit these tests right up to a few weeks before application deadline.
 (NB.
-The science test needs to be the combined single science test and not just Biology).
+The science test needs to be either the combined science test or the single subject higher level Biology).

 Please note that passing an equivalency test still will not necessarily guarantee you an interview, but it does mean that you will at least meet the criteria for making an application.
 Please also realise that the result of this test may be considered by some institutions as non-transferable.
 It is not the same as a GCSE paper, but is considered equivalent for the purpose of a teacher training application